List of distortion pedals: Nobels ODR-1

-The ODR-1 was created for the German brand Nobels by Kai Tachibana, who was dissatisfied with the strong increase in middle frequencies and decrease in bass common in other overdrive pedals.
+The ODR-1 was created for the German brand Nobels by Kai Tachibana, who was dissatisfied with the strong increase in midrange frequencies and decrease in bass common in other overdrive pedals.
 Tachibana had initially trained as a radio and television technician, but gained experience repairing amplifiers and effects pedals while working at an electronics repair shop.
-Sometimes referred to as "the other green overdrive," the ODR-1 offered a fuller sound that made it a favorite pedal for Nashville session players like Tom Bukovac and Tim Pierce.
+Sometimes referred to as "the other green overdrive," the ODR-1 offers a fuller sound that has made it a favorite pedal for Nashville session players like Tom Bukovac and Tim Pierce.
 Besides its more balanced EQ curve, the ODR-1 eschewed the conventional tone knob, which cuts or boosts treble frequencies, for a dual-filter "Spectrum" control that simultaneously boosts/cuts both highs and lower-mids as the knob is turned.
 Later editions of the pedal have featured the ability to cut bass frequencies, as the low end is sometimes considered too prominent for humbucker players.
-This included the ODR-1 BC, which attenuated bass frequencies via a DIP switch in the battery compartment and was released in 2020 alongside a "mini" format version of the original ODR.
-Five years later, Nobels released the ODR-1X and ODR-mini2, updating the previous iterations with proper knobs for controlling the low end.
-The ODR-1X also included a gain boost button that shifts the gain control into a higher range and can be turned on or off with an external footswitch.
+This includes the ODR-1 BC, which attenuates bass frequencies via a DIP switch in the battery compartment and was released in 2020 alongside a "mini" format version of the original ODR.
+Five years later, Nobels released the ODR-1X and ODR-mini2, updating the previous iterations with dedicated controls for adjusting the low end.
+The ODR-1X also includes a gain boost button that shifts the gain control into a higher range and can be turned on or off with an external footswitch.

 Tachibana left Nobels in 2019 to found Nordland, through which he releases his own ODR-1-style pedals.